KeYProject/key-docs/docs/devel/Testing/index.md

 The subproject `:key.core` defines two additional test tasks: `testProveRules` and `testRunAllProves`.
-The first one tests whether the stored taclet proofs are still replayable, the second try to proof all examples (`key.example`).
+The first one tests whether the stored taclet proofs are still re-playable, the second try to proof all examples (`key.example`).

 ## How to create test cases.